Debt Collection Agency: An Overseas Creditor's Buying Guide

 5. What is your case reporting cadence?

 The two acceptable answers: portal access with real-time updates, or a monthly written report.
 Ad-hoc email updates on creditor request is below standard.
-The reporting question doubles as a case management question: an agency that cannot report at a monthly cadence probably does not have a case management system.

 6. How is recovered money held?